 What’s the Root Cause of Touch ID Disease?

-Touch IC chips on the iPhone's logic board breaks away partially that results in intermittent electrical connections.
-Consequently, touchscreen doesn't respond to the touch at all.
+Touch IC chips on the iPhone’s logic board break away partially that results in intermittent electrical connections.
+Consequently, the touchscreen doesn’t respond to the touch at all.

 How to Find out if your iPhone is affected by Touch ID